-The NPPF confirms that the Government attaches great importance to Green Belts.
-The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; the essential characteristics of Green Belts are their openness and their permanence (para 139).
-Inappropriate development is harmful to the Green Belt and should not be approved other than in 'very special circumstances' (para 147).
+The NPPF confirms that inappropriate development is harmful to the Green Belt and should not be approved other than in 'very special circumstances' (para 147).
 A local planning authority should regard the construction of new buildings as 'inappropriate' in the Green Belt; exceptions to this include amongst others, the extension or alteration of a building provided that it does not result in disproportionate additions over and above the size of the original building (para 149c).
-There is no definition in the NPPF as what a 'disproportionate addition' comprises so regard is paid to the corresponding policies in the UDP Review set out below.